elharony/Courses-Notes/Pluralsight/What is Programming/README.md

 - Make progress & Fix a problem before actually writing any code
 - Programming Languages/Syntax doesn't matter
 - Think of a big problem, divide it into smaller ones, and it will saves you a lot of time

+## Part 3: Working with Data
+General info about the `Input/Inout` and `Data`.

+Naming Variables:
+- Rules:
+    - No Reserved Words/Keywords (i.e. `var true`!)
+    - No spaces
+    - Don't start with a Digit

+- Guidelines (Style):
+    - `camelCase` / use an `underscore`.
+But `camelCase` seems to be the convention!

+`Operator:` A shortcut to perform a specific task - one operation.
+Any operator that requires **two values** is called `Binary Operator` (i.e. +, -, *, /)

+`Assignment Operator =`: The shortcut to assign (set) a new value

+### Data Types
+When dealing with names/numbers, we don't think of them the same way.
+The `Age` is only positive, within small range.
+Your `Bank Balance` is a number as well, but it might be a floated number (i.e. $140.20)!

+Different Levels of Detail:
+- C++, Swift, Java: Specifiy the variable `datatype` upfront.
+- Python, JavaScript: More flexible, you can do it later or even don't do it at all.

+Data Types:
+- Numbers: Integer, Float
+- Boolean: True/False
+- Text: String (It's more complex for the computer, as it's not specified, how many characters it might contains, does it contains numbers? ... etc.)

+Programming languages offer `Built-In "Primitive" Types`

+`Constants`
+- Introduction
+- The convention is to use `ALL_CAPS` writing style

+Programming Languages are divided into 2 categories, in terms of dealing with datatypes:
+- Statically typed / Type Safe: Swift, C++
+- Dynamically typed: JavaScript, Python